- Caroline Wright

 I was about to be a published author.
-With the change in status, I thought I might now be exempt from making certain terrible decisions.
-Nope.
-[Insert slap in the face.]
+With a change in status, I thought I might become exempt from making terrible decisions.
+Nope!
 Still human.

-I close my eyes often, shutting them tight
+I closed my eyes often, shutting them tight,

-desperately waiting for something that “might.”
-Replaying you and me in my head now and then,
+determined and waiting for something that “might”.
+Replaying him and me in my head now and then,

-in horror I view them, again and again
+in horror I viewed them, again and again,

 wishing so badly for a more decent end.
-But the end remains the same
+But the end remained the same,

 since my conscious did forget